Erfanh1995/GraphSamplingToolkit/README.md

 # Graph Sampling Evaluation

 Graph sampling is a method for map comparison.
-This program can be used to compare two input graphs globally, using a matching algorithms.
+This program can be used to compare two input graphs globally, using a matching algorithm.
 The starting point of our implementation was Biagioni's code that he made available to us.
 Our code consists of 3 steps: generating a first point for the traversal on each connected component of the input graphs and returning a file, sampling all identified connected components and producing an evaluation file containing matched and unmatched samples and calculating precision, recall and F-score based on the evaluation file.
 Some options to set the matching algorithm, bearing threshold, sampling interval and match distance threshold are also available.